Street names in Barcelona: Democracy

 The arrival of democracy again meant a profound change in the nomenclature, both by the alternation of the language again from Spanish to Catalan, as well as by the change of numerous names of public roads.
-The first decisions of the first transition consistory, presided over by Joaquín Viola, were three: bilingual labeling for all the streets of Ciutat Vella; taking into account the popular will of the residents of San Andrés so that the street of Orden would be called Ignasi Iglésias, as in the times of the Republic; and also returning the avenue of General Goded to Pau Casals — although the name of the general was transferred to a section of the Infanta Carlota avenue, between Diagonal and the Sarriá road.
+The first decisions of the first transition consistory, presided over by Joaquín Viola, were three: bilingual labeling for all the streets of Ciutat Vella; taking into account the popular will of the residents of Sant Andreu so that the street of Orden would be called Ignasi Iglésias, as in the times of the Republic; and also returning the avenue of General Goded to Pau Casals — although the name of the general was transferred to a section of the Infanta Carlota avenue, between Diagonal and the Sarrià road.

-During the mayoral term of José María Socías (1976-1979) there were only two changes: to return to the street of San Andrés the name of Mayor, and to return the name of Icaria to the avenue of López Varela.
+During the mayoral term of Josep Maria Socías (1976–1979) there were only two changes: to return to the street of Sant Andreu the name of Mayor, and to return the name of Icària to the avenue of López Varela.

-The situation changed with the triumph of the PSC in the municipal elections of 1979, which gave access to the mayor's office to Narcís Serra.
+The situation changed with the triumph of the Socialists' Party of Catalonia (PSC) in the municipal elections of 1979, which gave access to the mayor's office to Narcís Serra.
 The new consistory was more receptive to popular demands, which called for the return to the pre-dictatorship names, as well as signage in Catalan.
 In these years of transition, several popular initiatives arose for the recovery of old names, among them a proposal of the Congress of Catalan Culture.
 On the other hand, in numerous streets and squares some people and groups took the initiative to change the names or translate them into Catalan, even if it was through graffiti or printed papers placed on the street signs.
-Likewise, neighborhood associations proposed new names for streets inaugurated during the dictatorship and which had no previous name; thus, on December 20, 1979, the City Council approved the change of the Paseo de los Mártires de la Tradición to Rambla del Once de Septiembre (Diada de Cataluña).
+Likewise, neighborhood associations proposed new names for streets inaugurated during the dictatorship and which had no previous name; thus, on December 20, 1979, the city council approved the change of the Paseo de los Mártires de la Tradición to Rambla de l'Onze de Setembre (the National Day of Catalonia).